Whey Protein Concentrate vs. Isolate: By a Nutritionist

 If you've ever found yourself asking these questions, keep reading to learn about one of the most popular types of protein used in supplements, whey protein.

 How is Whey Protein Made?
+Whey Isolate vs concentrate

 Whey Protein Isolate vs Whey Protein Concentrate: Processing

 After the liquid whey is separated during the cheese-making process, it goes through additional processing to increase its protein content.
+The curds on the other hand are made of mostly milk fat, and this portion is used to make cheese while the rest is used for whey.

-Best Whey Protein for Lactose Intolerance
+Best Option for Lactose Intolerance

-Both whey isolate and whey protein concentrate:
+Both isolate and concentrate:

 • Help you increase your protein intake